Diwahars2/E-Commerce_Price-Movie-Ticket-Availability-Alert/README.md

 # E-Commerce_Price-Movie-Ticket-Availability-Alert
-Python script to get SMS notification, if the price of the Amazon, flipkart product drops to your expected price and to get ticket details from BookMyShow
+Python script to get SMS notification, if the price of the Amazon product drops to your expected price and to get ticket details from BookMyShow

 How does this work?